pennsylvania medical power of attorney print 2004 pennsylvania medical power of attorney print 2004

 How should a Pennsylvania MPOA be witnessed and signed?

-The Pennsylvania MPOA must be properly signed by the principal in the presence of witnesses, as specified by state law.
+State law requires the principal to properly sign the Pennsylvania MPOA in the presence of witnesses.
 Proper witnessing and signing are crucial to ensure the document’s legality and enforceability.

 Why is it important to discuss healthcare preferences with the appointed agent?